ipfs/kubo/docs/experimental-features.md

 ### State
 Experimental

+Allows creating directories with an unlimited number of entries.

+**Caveats:**
+1. right now it is a GLOBAL FLAG which will impact the final CID of all directories produced by `ipfs.add` (even the small ones)
-Allows creating directories with an unlimited number of entries - currently size of unixfs directories is limited by the maximum block size
+2. currently size of unixfs directories is limited by the maximum block size

 ### Basic Usage: